 Steve is a graduate of the University of Calgary with a B.A. and volunteers as a coach for volleyball at various levels.

-Daniel Dagenais brings more than 25 years of shipping industry experience to his position as vice president of operations.
-Before joining the Montreal Port Authority as director of operations, in March 2007, he accumulated a wealth of experience as a terminal operator, for bulk, non-containerized, and containerized terminals.
+Daniel Dagenais brings over 25 years of shipping industry experience to his position as vice president of operations at the Port of Montreal.
+Before joining the the port authority in March 2007 as director of operations, he accumulated a wealth of experience as a terminal operator for bulk, non-containerized and containerized terminals.

-Dagenais holds a management undergraduate diploma from McGill University specializing in transportation and logistics and a certificate of training for executives exercise from HEC.
-He is president of the Groupe Conseil Maritime-Quebec region, a member of Initiatives for the Future of Great Rivers (IFGR), the Association Québécoise des Transports board, and the Canadian Institute of Traffic and Transportation, where he also served as national board director for three years.
+He holds a management undergraduate diploma from McGill University specializing in transportation and logistics and a certificate of training for executives exercise from HEC.
+Dagenais is president of the Groupe conseil maritime-Quebec region, a member of the Initiatives for the Future of Great Rivers (IFGR), the board of directors of the Association québécoise des transports (AQTR) and of the St. Lawrence Economic Development Council (SODES), and a member of the Canadian Institute of Traffic and Transportation, where he served as director on its national board for three years.

 DuVoisin began his shipping career at Sea Land Services.
 The majority of his business experience was with P&O and P&O Nedlloyd in senior executive and general manager roles for North America, Europe, Middle East, Oceania, and South American trade lane business units.
 He was also responsible for all vessel operations in North America.

 He is an industrial management graduate of La Salle University, completing post-graduate courses and Harvard executive courses.